+COMPARISON GROUP

-Each institution can access previously released Data Feedback Reports from 2005 and customize this 2021 report by using a different comparison group and IPEDS variables of its choosing.
-To learn how to customize the 2021 report, visit this resource page https://nces.ed.gov/lpeds/Help/View/2.
-To download archived reports or customize the current Data Feedback Report, visit the 'Use the Data' portal on the IPEDS website https://nces.ed.gov/ipeds and click on Data Feedback Report.
-COMPARISON GROUP Comparison group data are included to provide a context for interpreting your institution's indicators.
-If your institution did not define a custom comparison group for this report by July 15, 2021 NCES selected a comparison group for you.
+Comparison group data are included to provide a context for interpreting your institution's indicators.
+If your institution did not define a custom comparison group for this report by July 15, 2022 NCES selected a comparison group for you.
 (In this case, the characteristics used to define the comparison group appears below.)
 The customized Data Feedback Report function available at https://nces.ed.gov/ipeds/use-the-data/ can be used to reproduce the figures in this report using different peer groups.

 The custom comparison group chosen by Northern Virginia Community College includes the following 14 institutions:

-- ▶ Austin Community College District (Austin, TX)

-- ▶ Central Piedmont Community College (Charlotte, NC)

-- ▶ City College of San Francisco (San Francisco, CA)

-- Community College of Allegheny County (Pittsburgh, PA)

-- ▶ Community College of Denver (Denver, CO)

-- ▶ Cuyahoga Community College District (Cleveland, OH)

-- ▶ Houston Community College (Houston, TX)

-- Lone Star College System (The Woodlands, TX)

-- Miami Dade College (Miami, FL)

-- ► Montgomery College (Rockville, MD)

-- ▶ Pima Community College (Tucson, AZ)

-- ▶ Portland Community College (Portland, OR)

-- ▶ Tidewater Community College (Norfolk, VA)

-- ▶ Valencia College (Orlando, FL)
+- ▶ Austin Community College District (Austin, TX) - ▶ Central Piedmont Community College (Charlotte, NC) - ▶ City College of San Francisco (San Francisco, CA) - ▶ Community College of Allegheny County (Pittsburgh, PA) - ► Community College of Denver (Denver, CO) - Cuyahoga Community College District (Cleveland, OH) - ▶ Houston Community College (Houston, TX) - Lone Star College System (The Woodlands, TX) - Miami Dade College (Miami, FL) - ► Montgomery College (Rockville, MD) - ▶ Pima Community College (Tucson, AZ) - ▶ Portland Community College (Portland, OR) - ► Tidewater Community College (Norfolk, VA) - ▶ Valencia College (Orlando, FL)

 The figures in this report have been organized and ordered into the following topic areas:

 Topic Area Figures Pages

-1) Admissions (only for non-open-admissions schools) [No charts applicable]
+1) Admissions (only for non-open-admissions schools) [Not applicable]

 2) Student Enrollment 1, 2, 3 and 4 3 and 4

 3) Awards 5 4

 4) Charges and Net Price 6 and 7 4

 5) Student Financial Aid 8 and 9 5

-6) Military Benefits [No charts applicable]
+6) Military Benefits [Not applicable]

 7) Retention and Graduation Rates 10, 11, 12, 13, 14, 15, 16, 17 and 18 5, 6, 7 and 8

 8) Finance 19 and 20 9

 9) Staff 21 and 22 9 and 10

 10) Libraries 23 and 24 10

-\These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.
+^{}These figures only appear in customized Data Feedback Reports (DFRs), which are available through Use the Data portal on the IPEDS website.

 Figure 1.
-Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2020
+Percent of all students enrolled, by race/ethnicity, and percent of students who are women: Fall 2021

 NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
 Median values for the comparison group will not add to 100%.
 See 'Use of Median Values for Comparison Group' for how median values are determined.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2021, Fall Enrollment component.